General conditions for visits to the Court of Justice

 Personal data are collected in the context of the organisation of visits in order for visits to take place under optimal conditions (efficiency of contacts and exchanges of correspondence, creation of a visit programme suitable for the language, level of knowledge and interests of visitors).
 Those data are handled by the Protocol and Visits Directorate for the period necessary for the organisation and running of the visit and are erased six years after the visit at the latest.
 They are communicated only to visit organisers (visitors concerned, Protocol and Visits Directorate), to the members of staff who meet visitors, to the Interpretation Directorate if interpretation is necessary and, if required, to the bodies competent to carry out checks under the legislation.

-Under Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the Union institutions and bodies and on the free movement of such data (OJ L 8, 12.1.2001, p.
-1), you have the right to access data concerning you and, if necessary, to have corrections made to those data.
+Under Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, you have the right to access data concerning you and, if necessary, to have corrections made to those data.

 Video surveillance and video recordings